 When we first form a connection with the person we hope to spend the rest of our lives with, it seems like we could overcome anything that might come up.
 We experience a rush of positive emotions at the thought of seeing the other person, and warm thoughts fill our mind through the day when we are apart.
 This is the bliss of early romance, and the mutual feeling compels us to seek time together, to connect deeper, and to experience the joy of being accepted, understood, and loved.
 We thrive in this connected, safe, loved state of being.

 Need to find your way back to that feeling?
 Michele is happy to spend some time with you in person, over email or on the phone to discuss your specific needs and questions.
-Call 604-367-3060 or email today to get started on couples or marriage counselling in Langley.
+Call 604-367-3060, email or book online to get started on couples or marriage counselling in Langley.

 How Does Something So Good Get So Off Track?